-Online and hybrid programs offer great flexibility, especially for working adults, that traditional on-campus programs can’t match.
-Moreover, online and hybrid students often save a little money by avoiding costly commutes to and from campus.
-Depending on your LPN program in Philadelphia, you might find that tuition rates for online learners are lower than on-campus students.
+Online and hybrid programs offer a level of study convenience and flexibility that traditional on-campus programs simply can’t match.
+Moreover, online and hybrid students often save money by avoiding costly commutes to and from campus.
+Depending on your specific LPN program in Philadelphia, you might find that tuition rates for online learners are lower than for on-campus students as well.

-While you do have some online options, most LPN programs in Philadelphia will still require significant in-person attendance or traditional weekend and evening classes.
-The flexible hybrid LPN program at PIT features academic courses online, with in-person clinicals and labs to supplement them.
+While online options are available, most LPN programs in Philadelphia will still require significant in-person attendance, often in the form of traditional weekend or evening classes.
+The flexible hybrid LPN program at PIT, for example, features academic courses online, with in-person clinicals and labs to supplement them.

 LPN Licensing Information and Requirements in Philadelphia

 To work as an LPN in Philadelphia, you’ll need to complete a series of steps to gain licensure.
-The Pennsylvania Department of State requires the following from prospective LPNs:
+The Pennsylvania Department of State requires you meet the following initial requirements:

 - Possess a high school diploma or the equivalent

 - Complete a state-approved practical nursing certificate or degree program with no less than 1,500 hours of clinical training within 12 months

 After completing a PA-approved LPN program in Philadelphia, you’ll take either the NCLEX-PN exam or the State Board Test Pool Exam (SBTPE) as a requirement for licensure.
 You’ll need to:

 Check out EduMed’s LPN Programs in Pennsylvania guide for information on licensure requirements, NCLEX-PN prep materials, and more.